YHallouard/Car_Park_Semantic_Segmentation/README.md

 ##### On web browser -- Get one WKT vector
 This route (http://localhost:5000/predict_wkt)  will lead you to that page where you also have to provide the api with the name of one picture.
 ![40% center](README_pic/predict_wkt_browser.png)
 You'll get a WKT vector of the car park detected on this picture.
-(This wkt vector is saved in the prediction.txt file in the results folder)
+(This wkt vector is saved in the prediction.txt file in the Drop_images folder)
 ![40% center](README_pic/predict_wkt_browser2.png)

 ##### On web browser -- Get WKT vector for a batche of pictures
 This route (http://localhost:5000/predict/batches) will lead you to that page where you'll have to put the path of the folder containing your pictures. ex: Drop_images/pic1 or Drop_images.
 ![40% center](README_pic/predict_wkt_browser3.png)
 You'll get a WKT vector of the car park detected on each picture.
-(WKT vectors are saved in the prediction.txt file in the results folder)
+(WKT vectors are saved in the prediction.txt file in the Drop_images folder)
 ![40% center](README_pic/predict_wkt_browser4.png)

 ### Command line